Personal Loan Vs. Credit Card

 Credit Card Vs. Personal Loan Interest

-Both personal loans and credit cards can be used to pay off credit card debt, so you can get out of debt faster by saving money on interest.
-How you pay interest will also vary for each.
+Both personal loans and credit cards can be used to consolidate credit card debt, so you can get out of debt faster by saving money on interest.

 Personal loans are a better idea if you have a lot of debt to pay off that's more than what you can put on a credit card, especially if you need more than a year to pay it off.
 You can take out a debt consolidation loan with more affordable fixed monthly payments, and possibly with a lower rate than what you're paying on a card.